-Pressing [Utility] > Service > User Cal Status displays the summary results of the previous User Cal, and the status of probe calibrations for probes that can be calibrated.
-Note that passive probes do not need to be calibrated.
+Pressing [Utility] > Service > User Calibration Status displays the summary results of the previous User Calibration, and the status of probe calibrations for probes that can be calibrated.
+Note that passive probes do not need to be calibrated, but InfiniiMax probes can be calibrated.
+For more information about calibrating probes see "To calibrate a probe" on page 88.